Alexandre-Kolobov/Projet_13/docs/source/deployment.rst

 Description
 -----------
-Deployment is set up using a CI/CD pipeline,whe commit on the master branch.
+Deployment is set up using a CI/CD pipeline, when commit on the master branch.

 The deployment process consists of three steps: